naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 ## How this type of interview addresses the needs of both parties

+This interview style matches [all the criteria we laid out in the last blog post](https://www.naveed.dev/posts/leetcode-alternatives-compared#what-is-the-criteria-for-a-sane-but-fair-interview-process-for-senior-software-engineers), and here is why this solution is the best one yet.

 #### For candidates:

+* A candidate is not forced to process everything on the spot during the interview -- having 3 hours for the assignment means you can spend more than 10 minutes trying to understand everything and plan a solution.
+The time given also allows interviewers to give a more technically rigorous challenge than what can be served in a 1 hour time slot.
+* The 1 hour deep dive afterwards provides meaningful feedback for the candidate.
+A huge problem with interviews is that companies are cagey about giving feedback lest they get sued -- this makes it difficult for a candidate to figure out what they did wrong and how they can improve for the next company.
+Hearing an interviewer say "that's a nice solution" makes all the difference!
-* It provides the benefits of a take-home while minimizing the downsides.
-You are given a practical problem that allows you to take advantage of the skills and experience you've gained over time.
-You're not forced to process everything on the spot -- being given 3 hours means you can spend more than 10 minutes trying to understand everything and plan a solution.
-Doing the test on-premises means you can ask for clarifications and get a response on the order of minutes, not hours or days.
-And, the nature of on-site interviews means that you have a constrained time-box to do the project in.
-No unnecessarily long projects!
-After the interview, thats it!
-You don't need spend your valuable personal time at home working on a project.
+* Doing the test on-premises means you can ask for clarifications and get a response on the order of minutes, not hours or days (unlike [take-homes](https://www.naveed.dev/posts/leetcode-alternatives-compared#what-they-get-wrong)).
+* the nature of on-site interviews means that you have a constrained time-box to do the project in.
+You don't need spend your valuable personal time at home working on a project -- after the on-site, you're done.
-* You don't need to spin your wheels for weeks or months grinding LeetCode and studying for a test that has very little signal regarding your actual job performance.
-Instead, you can take advantage of your experiences and skills to make judicious engineering decisions faster, which matter on the job.
+* You don't need to spin your wheels for weeks or months grinding LeetCode, which allows for more mobility for senior engineers, [especially those who are disenfranchised by the LC interview process](https://www.naveed.dev/posts/senior-engineer-interviews-broken#they-benefit-only-a-small-class-of-software-engineers).
+* Because of it's pragmatic nature, a candidate can take advantage of their prior experiences and skills to make judicious engineering decisions faster.

 #### For interviewers:

 * Companies can save time and effort on interviews because the first half of the day can be handled with minimal involvement by employees.
+If the interviewers decide that the project and walk-through is insufficient, the company can decide to end the interview early, while still having a decent signal on a candidate's coding, problem-solving, and technical communication skills.
+* Unlike the Take-Home or the System Design, you are putting pressure on the candidate to *prove that* *they can actually code in the timeframe provided.* We're often given the advice to "show, don't tell" when creating a resume for a potential employer -- and this test is a great example of that.
+* Multiple phases in the project allow for very skilled senior candidates to demonstrate their skill and speed, while setting a reasonable bar for most candidates.
+* It provides a grounded, focused conversation for the System Design Question.
+The problem is well known, the candidate has spent 3 hours iterating and trying to solve the problem -- so both sides would have plenty of topics to discuss
-If the interviewers decide that the project and walkthrough is insufficient, the company can decide to end the interview because they would be able to make a more informed decision of the candidate's skills at that point.
-The interviewers don't need to review the code asynchronously either, unlike take-homes.
-They ask the candidate to run the test suite, they ask the candidate to demo the app, and they work through the code together.
+* The interviewers don't need to review the code asynchronously, unlike take-homes.
+They ask the candidate to demo the app and run the test suite (if it exists), and then they ask the candidate to present a walk-through of their code and they work through it together.
 It fits nicely into the slot of 1 interview that would have otherwise be spent doing LeetCode interviews anyway.
-* Doing the programming project knocks out the technical portion, allowing the rest of the interviewers to do system design or behavioral interviews -- which matter more as you become more senior in your role and are more relevant.
-We skip the 3-in-1 LeetCode interviews, and we can dismiss using the *law-of-averages* as a way to select candidates to hire.
+* Doing the programming project knocks out the technical portion, allowing the rest of the interviewers to focus on system design or behavioral interviews -- which are also very relevant in a senior role.
+We skip the suite of 2-in-1 LeetCode interviews, and we can dismiss using the *law-of-averages* as a way to select candidates to hire.

 ## A Sample Programming Project

-Here is a slightly modified question I was given from a company.
+I plan on creating a github repo where I can post sample projects, but until then, here is a slightly modified question I was given from a real company.

 > Implement a web server link-shortening service, like bit.ly or tinyURL.